The continuum random tree is the scaling limit of unlabelled unrooted trees: Proof of the main theorems

+The quotient of \eqref{ex:4} and \eqref{ex:5} is the probability generating function for the random number $H_n$, and the expression obtained in this way agrees with Equation~\eqref{eq:expr1}.

-and by Proposition~\ref{SeFrpro:cnt} we have that for some constant $C>0$ as $n \equiv 2 \mod \gcd(\Omega^*)$ tends to infinity.
+Having verified Equation~\eqref{eq:expr1} we proceed with the argument.
+Since $1 \in \Omega$ we may bound the denominator in~\eqref{eq:expr1} from below by $[z^{n-1}]\tilde{\cA}_{\Omega^*}(\rho z)$, and by Proposition~\ref{SeFrpro:cnt} we have that for some constant $C>0$ as $n \equiv 2 \mod \gcd(\Omega^*)$ tends to infinity.
 Moreover, for all $n$ the polynomial in the indeterminate $w$ in the numerator is dominated coefficient wise by the series which by Proposition~\ref{SeFrpro:cnt} has radius of convergence strictly greater than $1$.
 In particular we have that for some constant $0 < \gamma < 1$.
-Hence there is a constant $C'$ such that $\Pr{H_n \ge x} \le C' n^{3/2} \gamma^x$ for all $n$ and $x$.
-The probability generating function for the random number $f_n$ is given by
+Hence there is a constant $C'$ such that for all $n$ and $x$.
+By the discussion of Boltzmann samplers in Section~\ref{sec:pobosa} regarding the product and substitution operation, the probability generating function for the random number $f_n$ is given by

-and the corresponding bound for the event $f_n \ge x$ follows by the same arguments.
-This proves claim $1)$.
+The corresponding bound for the event $f_n \ge x$ follows by the same arguments as for the parameter~$H_n$.
+This proves claim~1).

-We proceed with showing claim $2)$.
-Let $x_n$ be a given sequence of positive numbers.
-The event would imply that In particular it holds that $H_n \ge (n-1)/2$ or $f_n \ge (n-1)/(2x_n)$.
-Thus, for with $c>0$ a sufficiently small number, it follows by the tail bounds of claim $1)$ that Thus, setting for any small $\epsilon>0$, we have that

-We can form any unlabelled $\cS$-object by taking an ordered pair of unlabelled $\cA_{\Omega^*}$-objects, connecting their roots by an edge, and declaring the root of the first object as the new root of the resulting tree.
-It follows that the number of unlabelled $\cS$-objects with size $n$ having the property that at least one of the subtrees dangling from the root has size $k$ is bounded by $a_k a_{n-k}$ with $a_i = [z^i]\tilde{\cA}_{\Omega^*}(z)$ for all $i$.
-Hence By Proposition~\ref{SeFrpro:cnt} we know that $a_i \sim C i^{-3/2} \rho^{-i}$ as $i \equiv 1 \mod \gcd(\Omega^*)$ tends to infinity.
-Thus